cloudmesh-community/fa18-523-57/project-code/README.md

 4. The authors used *virtualenv* to create a folder for the project and run the code, the *requirements.txt* file contains all the python packages required to run the code.
 This was create using the pip freeze command in the virtual environment.

-5. The following packages need to be installed for the machine learning algorithms:
+5. The following python packages need to be installed before we can run the code in the Jupyter Notebooks.
+To simplify this process we provide to options, the user can install using the requirements text file or run the commands in the CLI to install these packages separately.

 ```bash
 $ pip install -r requirements.txt